tejashah88/mcaternos-bot/README.md

 # mcaternos-bot
-A Discord bot to allow starting/stopping your own Aternos Minecraft server .
+A Discord bot that let's you remotely start your Aternos server without leaving Discord.

+## Commands
+* `status` - Checks if the server is offline or online and how many players are online.
+* `start` - Starts the server up.